 Events, Festivals and Workshops

-I’ve worked internationally, talking at the Jaipur Literature Festival, the Dénia Festival of the Humanities in Spain, and the Festival of the Century in Aarhus, Denmark.
+I regularly speak at bookshops and literary festivals both in the UK and internationally, most recently talking at the Jaipur Literature Festival, the Dénia Festival of the Humanities in Spain, and the Festival of the Century in Aarhus, Denmark.

 • Arvon Residential Writing Course, Devon